All Collections

 Optmyzr’s Campaign Automator only supports the audience criteria type “user interest”.

-You can find the supported codes here: In-market categories.
+You can find the supported codes here: Codes and formats.

 For this, the following sections are supported: